4383/defected/doc/source/commands/overview.rst

 Commands Overview
 =================

-Defected is composed of a main command `defected` that give you access to sub-commands.
+Defected is composed of a main command named ``defected`` that give you access to various sub-commands.

 You can display all the available sub-commands by using: